Details of an engraving in the History of Science Museum showing The Academy of Arts and Sciences, by B. Smith

 • ‘Prelims Route’

-• Preliminary Examination at the end of first year
+• Preliminary Examination at the end of first year (and second year in the case of students taking the five-year course)

-• four or five years in total (depending on whether or not you are starting your classical language as a beginner).
+• Four or five years in total (depending on whether or not you are starting your classical language as a beginner).

 Option B